pedroalbanese/dialogbox/README.md

 # dialogbox
-## Cross-plataform Dialog Boxes Tool written in Go
+## Cross-platform Dialog Boxes Tool written in Go
 Custom Input/Dialog boxes to capture user input/choice for bash/batch scripting automation and interaction.
 A graphical control element in the form of a small window that communicates information to the user and prompts them for a response.

 ### Usage of dialogbox: